Azure Active Directory B2C: Register your application

 If you have the B2C features blade pinned to your Startboard, you will see the blade as soon as you sign in to the Azure portal as the Global Administrator of the B2C tenant.

-You can also access the blade by clicking Browse and then Azure AD B2C in the left navigation pane on the Azure portal.
+You can also access the blade by clicking More services and then searching Azure AD B2C in the left navigation pane on the Azure portal.

 You need to be a Global Administrator of the B2C tenant to be able to access the B2C features blade.
 A Global Administrator from any other tenant or a user from any tenant cannot access it.
 You can switch to your B2C tenant by using the tenant switcher in the top right corner of the Azure Portal.